 Heavenly Father, thank you for the precious blood of Christ, which I need today and every day.
 Forgive me for my impure thoughts and motives.
 Sanctify my heart by your Word and Spirit.
 Help me to embody the purity, love, and obedience of Christ today, for your glory and the good of all.
 I love you, Lord.
 Amen.

-Blake Glosson is a student at Reformed Theological Seminary.
-He has been published by The Gospel Coalition and Crosswalk.com and republished and/or referred by Eternal Perspective Ministries (Randy Alcorn), Challies.com (Tim Challies), Moody Radio (Dawn and Steve Mornings—here and here), The JOY FM (The Morning Cruise with Dave, Bill, and Carmen), ChurchLeaders.com, The Aquila Report, Monergism.com, and numerous other sources.
+Blake Glosson is a pastoral resident at Chapelstreet Church in Geneva, Illinois, and an MDiv student at Reformed Theological Seminary.
+He has been published by The Gospel Coalition and Crosswalk.com and republished and/or referred by Eternal Perspective Ministries (Randy Alcorn), Challies.com (Tim Challies), Moody Radio (here, here, and here), The JOY FM (The Morning Cruise with Dave, Bill, and Carmen), ChurchLeaders.com, The Aquila Report, Monergism.com, and numerous other sources.
 Previously, he served as the director of young adults at New Covenant Bible Church in St. Charles, Illinois.

 Watch or listen to “With Us in the Wilderness” (sermon) here.